jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ---

-### 8. Production Spawner (`Produccion.cs`)
+### 9. Production Spawner (`Produccion.cs`)

-Parts are not pre-placed in the scene — they are instantiated at runtime by `Produccion.cs` using individual `Spawner` components, with staggered 2-second delays.
+Parts are not pre-placed in the scene — they are instantiated at runtime by `Produccion.cs` using individual `Spawner` components.
+Parts are spawned with staggered 2-second delays; boxes for the palletizer are all spawned simultaneously at the end.

 ```csharp
 IEnumerator SecuenciaEnsamblaje() {